Witch trials in the early modern period: Punishments

+A variety of different punishments were employed for those found guilty of witchcraft, including imprisonment, flogging, fines, or exile.
+Non-capital punishment, especially for a first offence, was most common in England.
+Prior to 1542, Church courts dealt with most cases in England and most sanctions were directed more to penance and atonement than harsh punishments.
+Often the guilty party was ordered to attend the parish church, wearing a white sheet and carrying a wand, and swear to lead a reformed life.
+The Old Testament's book of Exodus (22:18) states, "Thou shalt not permit a sorceress to live".
+Many faced capital punishment for witchcraft, either by burning at the stake, hanging, or beheading.
+Similarly, in New England, people convicted of witchcraft were hanged.
+Meanwhile, in the Middle Ages, heresy became a heinous crime, warranting severe punishment, so when one was accused of being a witch they were thus labeled as a heretic.
+If accused of witchcraft, the accused was forced to confess, even if they were innocent, through brutal torture, just to in the end be killed for their crimes.
+In certain instances, the clergy became truly concerned about the souls they were executing.
+Therefore, they decided to burn the accused witches alive in order to "save them".

 Interrogations and torture

 Various acts of torture were used against accused witches to coerce confessions and cause them to provide names of alleged co-conspirators.
 Most historians agree that the majority of those persecuted in these witch trials were innocent of any involvement in Devil worship.
 The torture of witches began to increase in frequency after 1468, when the Pope declared witchcraft to be crimen exceptum and thereby removed all legal limits on the application of torture in cases where evidence was difficult to find.

 In Italy, an accused witch was deprived of sleep for periods up to forty hours.
 This technique was also used in England, but without a limitation on time.
 Sexual humiliation was used, such as forced sitting on red-hot stools with the claim that the accused woman would not perform sexual acts with the devil.
 In most cases, those who endured the torture without confessing were released.

 The use of torture has been identified as a key factor in converting the trial of one accused witch into a wider social panic, as those being tortured were more likely to accuse a wide array of other local individuals of also being witches.